 Is Skinny Greens good or bad?
 Our conclusion

-All things considered, Skinny Fit Skinny Greens is simply a below average supplement, and we do not recommend it.
-We view it as overpriced and believe that it is pretty severely lacking in the superfood department, which is a significant issue for obvious reasons.
+Bottom Line: All things considered, Skinny Fit Skinny Greens is not a good superfood powder by any means, and I do NOT recommend it.
+I view it as incredibly overpriced and believe that it is pretty severely lacking in the superfood department, which is a significant issue for obvious reasons.
 It also can be misleading in my opinion with regard to the supplement name implying that it can help you get skinny, which I am not sure it is capable of doing.

-We hope this Skinny Greens review has been helpful.
-Be sure to check out our Best Greens Powders article to learn about several supplements that are significantly better than this one!
+I hope this review has been helpful.
+Be sure to check out our Best Greens Powders article to learn about several superfood supplements that are significantly better than this one!
 Don’t let the fact that this product isn’t great give you a negative outlook on green drinks.
 A really top shelf green drink can be a true life changer…I know it has been for me!